-Orthopaedics (alternatively, orthopedics) is a medical specialty focused on the diagnosis and treatment of conditions, disorders, and injuries of the muscles, bones, joints, tendons, ligaments, and nerves.
-A doctor who specializes in this medical specialty is called an orthopaedic (alternatively, orthopedic) surgeon.
+Orthopedics (alternatively, orthopaedics) is a medical specialty focused on the diagnosis and treatment of conditions, disorders, and injuries of the muscles, bones, joints, tendons, ligaments, and nerves.
+A doctor who specializes in this medical specialty is called an orthopedic (alternatively, orthopedic) surgeon.

 What is arthritis?

 The word arthritis literally means "joint inflammation."
 Arthritis refers to a group of more than 100 rheumatic diseases and other conditions that cause pain, stiffness, and swelling in joints.
 Rheumatoid arthritis is a disease that damages the lining surrounding our joints while also destroying our bones, tissue, and joints over time.
 Osteoarthritis is a progressive condition that slowly damages the cartilage surrounding the ends of bones and is common in the hip, knee, or spine.

 Bursitis is an inflammation or irritation of a bursa, which is a fluid-filled sac located around joints.
 Bursitis causes a reduction in or a loss of motion at the affected joint.
 Bursitis typically occurs in the heel, hip, knee, shoulder, or thumb.

 What is cartilage?

 Cartilage is a soft, rubbery, gel-like coating on the ends of bones, where they articulate, that protects joints and facilitates movement.